 All children under five years of age are encouraged to have the recommended immunisations.
 Appointments for clinics, held weekly at each surgery, are sent out routinely.
 Please let us know if your child's appointment is inconvenient.

-If you are between the ages of 15- 25 you can have a free Chlamydia test ...
+If you are between the ages of 15 and 25 years you can have an NHS Chlamydia test.
 This is done on a urine sample.
 The results are confidential and can be sent to your mobile phone.
-Ask the doctors or nurses for the test.
-For more information about Chlamydia and the national screening programme visit www.nhs.uk.
+Ask the doctors, advanced nurse practitioners or nurses for the test.
+Chlamydia on the NHS website.

 Community Dieticians provide dietary advice to our patients.
 Your doctor will refer you if necessary.
-The practice nurse/Senior Healthcare Assistant can provide adult weight management advice.
+The Practice Nurse or Senior Healthcare Assistant can provide adult weight management advice.

 Both doctors and nurses offer contraceptive services.
 Guidance on the best method of contraception for you is given and these include the pill, contraceptive injections, caps and coils, or implants.